wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-custom-components.rst

 Adding Custom Components
 ========================

+.. important:: RobotBuilder has been updated to support the new commandbased framework!
+Unfortunately, this documentation is outdated and only for the old commandbased framework.
+Individuals interested in updating this documentation can open a pull request on the `frc-docs <https://github.com/wpilibsuite/frc-docs>`__ repository.

 RobotBuilder works very well for creating robot programs that just use WPILib for motors, controllers, and sensors.
 But for teams that use custom classes, RobotBuilder doesn't have any support for those classes, so a few steps need to be taken to use them in RobotBuilder

 Custom Component Structure